Dental Crowns for Patients in Washington DC, Bethesda, Arlington & nearby areas of MD & VA

 Dental crowns, also known as “caps,” are placed over teeth that have been compromised through trauma, infection, or decay.
 Dental crowns are also used to support dental bridges or restore dental implants for patients who are missing one or more teeth and create cosmetic makeovers.

-The dental crowns at Prosthetic Dentistry of Washington D.C. are crafted on-site, enabling Dr. Marlin optimal control over their creation.
-This helps us produce dental crowns that are precisely matched in size, shape, and shade to all adjacent teeth as our in-house lab technician works directly with you.
+The dental crowns at Prosthetic Dentistry of Washington D.C. are crafted on-site, enabling Dr. Gerald Marlin optimal control over their creation.
+This helps us produce dental crowns that are precisely matched in size, shape, shade, and translucency to all adjacent teeth.
+Our in-house lab technician works directly with you.
+(See example case, below.)
 This allows your dental crowns to fit comfortably and blend seamlessly into your smile.

 Dental crowns can be used to: